markvaaz/nova/terms-of-service.md

 - Use of the bot for spam, abuse, or unauthorized data harvesting may result in a ban and possible report to Discord.

 ## 4. Liability
-- The developer of Standard Bot is not responsible for any direct or indirect damages caused by the use of the bot.
+- The developer of Nova is not responsible for any direct or indirect damages caused by the use of the bot.
 - You use the bot at your own risk.

 ## 5. Changes to Terms